-The Skybar remains the hotel's primary argument.
-The pool deck at sunset — the city basin below, the Hollywood Hills above, the Strip's lights beginning to define the darkness — is the view that the Mondrian established as a West Hollywood standard and that subsequent hotels on the Strip continue to compete against.
-Asia de Cuba, the hotel's restaurant, handles the dining function with the Cuban-Asian fusion that the brand developed across its portfolio.
+The rooftop remains the hotel's primary argument, now reintroduced as the White Rabbit Sky Lounge in place of the old SkyBar.
+The pool deck at sunset, the city basin below, the Hollywood Hills above, the Strip's lights beginning to define the darkness, is the view this address established as a West Hollywood standard, and every newer hotel on the Strip still competes against it.
+Casa Madera is the signature dining destination on the ground level.

 More exceptional options in the same city.